NBA : "Finishing my career at the Lakers or Barça would be attractive"

 CEST

 The star explained that he continues the process of recovering his foot, and that it is still early to know his future.
-“My injury progresses with loads and exercises at home, and I am waiting for some tests on my foot, to know when I can start running and jumping.
-It is important information to know if the foot and bone are consolidated, “he explained in the telematic conference.
+“My injury progresses with loads and exercises at home, and I am waiting for some tests on the foot, to know when I can start running and jumping.
+It is important information to know if the foot and bone are consolidated, « he explained in the telematic conference.

 Innovative NBA format